thecredibleway/thecredibleway-com/docs/jesus/crediblilty/the-resurrection.md

-Tacitus' account aligns with the biblical record of Jesus' crucifixion under Pontius Pilate ([Luke 23](https://www.biblegateway.com/passage/?search=Luke%2023&version=NKJV)) and he notes the spread of Christianity - dismissed by him as a 'superstition' - in both Judea and Rome, likely due to claims of Jesus' resurrection.
+Tacitus' account aligns with the biblical record of Jesus' crucifixion under Pontius Pilate ([Luke 23](https://www.biblegateway.com/passage/?search=Luke%2023&version=NKJV)) and he notes the spread of Christianity - dismissed by him as a 'superstition' - in both Judea and Rome, likely due to Jesus' resurrection.

 **Despite his strong anti-Semitic and anti-Christian views, Tacitus also confirms Jesus' prophecy in [Luke 21:5–38](https://www.biblegateway.com/passage/?search=Luke%2021%3A5%E2%80%9338&version=NKJV) regarding the fall of the Jerusalem in 70 AD; even the miraculous which he couldn't